FacetInteractive/mautic-k8s/wiki/k8s.md

 To alter the cron process, edit the cron job and change the `jobTemplate/spec/template/containers/command` entry.

 **NOTE** Each crontab entry will be a new cron job construct in the cluster and they are all mutually exclusive.

-## TODOs/Improvements
-- ~~Expose logs through stdout/stderr~~
-- ~~Add RabbitMQ service~~
-- Convert the above YML into a Helm chart
-- ~~Add a separate cron resource for runnning periodic tasks~~
-- Test with a from scratch Mautic setup
-- Periodic DB snapshot backups/restores
-- ~~Convert ingress into TLS using ACME/Let's Encrypt.~~

 # Using Helm to install Mautic.